Proofs of Proof-of-Stake with Sublinear Complexity: The

 \begin{itemize} \item \textbf{Safety:} For all rounds $r' \geq r + \nu$: $\ledger \preccurlyeq \ledger^{\cup}_{r'}$. \item \textbf{Liveness:} For all rounds $r' \leq r - \nu$: $\ledger^{\cap}_{r'} \preccurlyeq \ledger$. \end{itemize} \end{definition}

 State security implies that the commitment returned by a verifier corresponds to a state recently obtained by the honest provers.

-\section{The \Optclient}
+\section{The \OptClient}

-Before we present our succinct PoPoS protocol, we introduce sync committees and handover messages, two necessary components that we will later use in our construction.
+Before we present our succinct PoPoS protocol, we introduce sync committees and handover messages, two necessary components we use in our construction.
 We also propose a highly performant \optclient as a building block for the superlight clients.

-\myparagraph{Sync Committees.} To allow the verifier to achieve state security, we introduce a \emph{sync committee} (first proposed in the context of PoS sidechains~\cite{pos-sidechains}).
+\myparagraph{Sync committees.} To allow the verifier to achieve state security, we introduce a \emph{sync committee} (first proposed in the context of PoS sidechains~\cite{pos-sidechains}).
 Each committee is elected for the duration of an epoch, and contains a subset, of fixed size $m$, of the public keys of the validators associated with that epoch.
 The committee of the next epoch is determined in advance at the beginning of the previous epoch.
 All honest validators agree on this committee.
 The validators in the sync committee are sampled from the validator set of the corresponding epoch in such a manner that the committee retains honest majority during the epoch.
 The exact means of sampling are dependent on the PoS implementation.
 One way to construct the sync committee is to sample uniformly at random from the underlying stake distribution using the epoch randomness of the PoS protocol~\cite{ouroboros,minimal_light_client}.
+The first committee $S^0$ is recorded by the genesis state $\genesisstate$.
+We denote the set of public keys of the sync committee assigned to epoch $j \in \mathbb{N}$ by $S^j$, and each committee member public key within $S^j$ by $S^j_i$, $i \in \mathbb{N}$.